Matthew 1:19

 - Darby Bible

-Then Joseph her husband, being a just man, and not willing to make her a public example, purposed to put her away privately.
+Whereupon Joseph her husband, being a just man, and not willing publicly to expose her, was minded to put her away privately.

 Joseph, her husband, being a righteous man, and not willing to make her a public example, intended to put her away secretly.